Fox6935/-Kemono-EPUB-Creator/README.md

 4.  **Select manifest.json**: Navigate to the Firefox folder and select the `manifest.json` file.
 5.  **Note for Firefox**: Temporary add-ons are removed when Firefox is closed.
 To install permanently, you would need to sign the extension.
 For personal use, reloading it after each browser restart is typical.

+### For Mobile
+   You will have to find a browser that lets you add custom extentions (Lemur Browser) and install it.
+This might require you to pack the extention into a crx file.
+Good luck.
+I can confirm it does work.

 ## Usage

 1.  **Navigate to Kemono.su**: Go to any creator's page on `kemono.su` (e.g., `https://kemono.su/patreon/user/12345`).